 - Other replacement alternatives include removable partial or full dentures.
 These often perform better with more supporting bone.

 How can the bone be preserved?

 There are two important phases in retaining your alveolar ridge during and after the tooth extraction.
-Not all extractions are the same—Dr. Eisenband and Dr. Sutton will use the most careful techniques to extract the teeth while preserving as much bone as possible.
+Not all extractions are the same—Dr. Eisenband, Dr. Calvo and Dr. Bennett will use the most careful techniques to extract the teeth while preserving as much bone as possible.
 Second—and key to preventing the collapse of the socket—is the addition of bone replacement material to the extraction socket.